Devhub56/pydev/README.md

-# pydev is a repo i created as I was learning python , I thought others migh find a script or two helpful
+# pydev is a repo I created as I was learning python , I thought others might find a script or two helpful